utkrsh-shukla/Flask-Task-Manager-App/README.md

 # Flask-Task-Manager-App
-Used Flask and Bootstrap to build A Task Manager App Its supports the all CRUD operations
+Used Flask and Bootstrap to build A Task Manager App and it supports the all CRUD operations